The adjacent sides of hyperbolic Lambert quadrilaterals: Proof of Main Results

 \subsection{Acknowledgments}

-I wish to express my sincere gratitude to my supervisor Professor Matti Vuorinen whose suggestions and ideas were invaluable during my work.
-This research was supported by the Finnish National Doctoral Programme in Mathematics and its Applications, Turku University Foundation, and Academy of Finland project no. 268009.
+I wish to express my sincere gratitude to Professor Matti Vuorinen whose suggestions and ideas were invaluable during my work.
+This research was partly supported by Turku University Foundation, National Natural Science Foundation of China (NNSF of China, No.11601485) and Science Foundation of Zhejiang Sci-Tech University (ZSTU).